Testing at the University of Lincoln Biomechanics Lab using University of Portsmouth sensors

 Dr Jenny Burbage, University of Portsmouth's Research Group in Breast Health

-Dr Jenny Burbage, from the RGBH at the University’s School of Sport, Health, and Exercise Science, is co-leading the project with Dr Franky Mulloy at the University of Lincoln.
+Dr Jenny Burbage, from the RGBH at the University’s School of Psychology, Sport and Health Sciences, is co-leading the project with Dr Franky Mulloy at the University of Lincoln.

 She said: “Police activity is physically demanding, with officers often having to perform strenuous activities, like running and self-defence.